hkhdair/DAS9800-data-analytics-python/README.md

-# Datasets Analysis with Python
+# Datasets Analytics with Python

-This repository contains exploratory data analysis of the some open datasets using Python.
-The analysis includes various statistical techniques and visualizations to uncover patterns and insights and trends in the data.
+This repository contains notebooks for data analysis, predective anlaytics, and machine learning guides for the unit DAS9800 at Global Higher Education institute.

 ## Notebooks

-- `titanic_eda_guide.ipynb`: Comprehensive analysis following a structured guide, including data cleaning, visualization, and statistical analysis.
+- `titanic_eda_guide.ipynb`: Analysis following a structured guide, including data cleaning, visualization, and statistical analysis.

 ## Open in Google Colab